Fail to Remain – Criminal Code

 3. offer assistance (if anyone has been injured or requires assistance).

-Please note that a motor vehicle can be a car, vessel or aircraft.
+*a motor vehicle can be a car, vessel or aircraft.

-A person can be accused of failing to stop (Criminal code) if they failed to perform ANY of the above-mentioned three obligations.
+A person can be accused of fail to stop (Criminal Code of Canada) if they failed to perform ANY of the above-mentioned three obligations.
+Serious personal injuries, death or an accident on private property can lead to hit and run criminal charges too.

 In all cases, a judge will assess the facts of the allegation and the track record of the accused person.

-Every person who commits an offence under 320.16(1) of the Criminal Code of Canada is guilty of an indictable offence if:
+Every person who commits an offence under 320.16(3) of the Criminal Code of Canada is guilty of an indictable offence if:

 • the person knows that the accident led to the death of another person; OR